smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **RedisMetricsCollector**: Collects and stores real-time metrics in Redis.
 - **AuditTracer**: Provides distributed tracing for observability.
 - **DatabaseAlertHandler**: Persists alerts to PostgreSQL and manages alert lifecycle.
+- **CryptoService**: Verifies the integrity of audit events through hash verification.

 These components are orchestrated through dependency injection and support pluggable handlers for extensibility.